|WEST RIM TRAIL Top-Down from Lava Point|

 Seasons for Hiking:

 If you are doing the lower part of the West Rim from the Grotto, bring your own water.
-On the upper plateau, water is occasionally available at Sawmill Springs, Potato Hollow, and Cabin Springs, but check conditions at the Backcountry Desk.
-Early in the season, water is plentiful, but during the dry months, these water sources may run thin.
+On the upper plateau, water is occasionally available at Sawmill Springs, Potato Hollow, and Cabin Springs (aka West Rim Spring), but check conditions at the Wilderness Desk.
+Early in the season, water is plentiful, but during the later months, these water sources may run dry.

 I love the West Rim Trail!
 From the subtle beauty of the upper plateau to the amazing descent into the main canyon, this is still one of my favorite hikes with incredible views.
 I have done the top-down route as both a day hike and a two-day backpack, and I can recommend either way as a great experience!